PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

       .. versionadded:: 4.5.0

       Whether the response will get EDNS Padding.
-See :ref:`setting-edns-padding-from` and :ref:`setting-edns-padding-mode`.
+See :ref:`setting-yaml-incoming.edns_padding_from` and :ref:`setting-yaml-incoming.edns_padding_mode`.

   .. attribute:: DNSQuestion.extendedErrorCode

       .. versionadded:: 4.5.0

       The extended error code, if any.
-See :ref:`setting-extended-resolution-errors`.
+See :ref:`setting-yaml-recursor.extended_resolution_errors`.

   .. attribute:: DNSQuestion.extendedErrorExtra

       .. versionadded:: 4.5.0

       The extended error extra text, as a string, if any.
-See :ref:`setting-extended-resolution-errors`.
+See :ref:`setting-yaml-recursor.extended_resolution_errors`.

   .. attribute:: DNSQuestion.qname